jfranco1701/STEM-Capstone-2019/Stem-ecosystem.md

 **Technical Director/External Customer**: Dr. Jenna Yentes

-**Reason for wanting this project**: As individuals with an interest in STEM
+**Reason for wanting this project**: As students with an interest in STEM
     fields, we share a vision with Omaha STEM Ecosystem in wanting to see these careers thrive.
 In order to capture that interest and get the greatest benefit, it needs to start early.
 Offering captivating projects and community events can help foster young minds and grow their social circles.
     This interaction should be as seemless as possible for both the students interested and the educators setting up these events.
-We believe this is an opening to provide our expertise and time for the benefit of the greater good.
+We believe this is an oppurtunity to share the skills we have learned while at UNO and return the favor to UNO and the next generation of STEM students.

 **Project Scope**: